OWP Certificate in Writing

 Earning a Certificate

-Students who wish to earn a formal certificate from Lewis & Clark must be admitted into the certificate program of interest.
-The credential is only issued for students who have taken either (1) all courses for degree-applicable credit (500, 600 or 700 level) or (2) all courses for non-degree-applicable credit (800 level).
-In other words, the certificate cannot be issued if some courses were taken for degree-applicable credit and some were taken for non-degree-applicable credit; they must all be taken for the same kind of credit - no mixing of credit levels.
+The certificate is only issued for students who have taken either (1) all courses for degree-applicable credit (500, 600, or 700 level) or (2) all courses for non-degree-applicable credit (800 level.
+In other words, the certificate cannot be issued if some courses were taken for degree-applicable credit and some were taken for non-degree-applicable credit; they must all be taken for the same kind of credit.

-NOTE: OWP also requires its own application, interview, and acceptance into the opening course in the sequence, Workshop in the Teaching of Writing or 4-week Invitational Summer Institute.
+Enrollment in Workshop in the Teaching of Writing or 4-week Invitational Summer Institute (ED 592/692 or CEED 892) requires a separate application process.
 There is no fee for the institute application.
 OWP applicants for the summer institute may be asked to provide a letter from a school administrator that discusses the applicant’s classroom practice.

 The application form and all supporting materials must be received by the Lewis & Clark Graduate Admissions office in a timely manner.
 The following are required for admission: